ZiggyFloydLee/FIN337-FinalProject-Team12/Proposal.md

     **Integration**: Combine different datasets using common identifiers such as company names or transaction dates.

     **Aggregation**: Compile data into annual or quarterly figures for trend analysis.
+Determine the operations to apply to the data within each time interval, such as sum, average, minimum, maximum, or median.

 # Dashboard Setup
 ## Structure: